jamiemccarthy/unreliable/README.md

 This means that the ORDER BY applies to not just SELECTs but e.g. delete_all and update_all.
 It also applies within subqueries.

 By always appending the random order, we ensure unreliable ordering for relations that have no order at all, and also for relations with an ambiguous order.
-For example, ordering by a non-unique column, or a combination of multiple columns which together are non-unique.
+For example, ordering by a non-unique column, or a combination of multiple columns which together remain non-unique.

 The patch is only applied when `Rails.env.test?`, and that boolean is also checked on every invocation to make certain it has no effect in any other environment.

+`Unreliable::Config.disable do ... end` will turn it off for a block.

 # Fun trivia